MicrosoftDocs/azure-docs/articles/databox/data-box-file-acls-preservation.md

 During an [SMB file transfer](./data-box-deploy-copy-data.md), the following ACLs are transferred:

+- Discretionary ACLs (DACLs) and system ACLs (SACLs) for directories and files that you copy to your Data Box.
+- If you use a Linux client, only Windows NT ACLs are transferred.<!--Kyle asked: What are Windows NT ACLs.-->

+**ACLs transfer over NFS**

+ACLs aren't transferred when you copy data over [NFS](data-box-deploy-copy-data-via-nfs.md).

+**ACLs transfer over Data Copy Service**

+During an [data copy service file transfer](data-box-deploy-copy-data-via-copy-service.md), the following ACLs are transferred:

 - Discretionary ACLs (DACLs) and system ACLs (SACLs) for directories and files that you copy to your Data Box
-- If you use a Linux client, only Windows NT ACLs are transferred.<!--Kyle asked: What are Windows NT ACLs.-->

-In order for you to copy SACLs from your files, you must have the “SeBackupPrivilege” credential granted.
-“SeBackupPrivilege” is required to read SACLs.
-If you are a member of the “Administrators” or “Backup Operators” group, you will have this privilege by default.
+In order for you to copy SACLs from your files, you must have the **SeBackupPrivilege** credential granted.
+SeBackupPrivilege is required to read SACLs.
+If you are a member of the Administrators or Backup Operators group, you will have this privilege by default.

-If you do not have the “SeBackupPrivilege” credential:
+If you do not have the SeBackupPrivilege credential:
 - You will not be able to copy SACLs for Azure Files copy service jobs.
-- You may experience access issues and receive this error: "Could not read SACLs from share due to insufficient privileges."
+- You may experience access issues and receive this error: Could not read SACLs from share due to insufficient privileges.

  For more information, see how to obtain the [“SeBackupPrivilege” credential](/windows/win32/secauthz/privilege-constants?msclkid=862cc08daf8911ec93453a319be9a440).

 **Default ACLs transfer**